 This is more critical than ever in a competitive market.
 A well-designed program can teach a system for deal-closing discovery that helps reps understand customer pain points, stand out from competitors, and guide the customer’s buying process.
 As one source notes, "finding and showing customers the real business problems that cost them money is more important now than ever, especially during tough economic times."
 When your team can clearly articulate a problem and its financial impact, they position your solution as a necessary investment, not just another expense.

-Common Discovery Hurdles for Tech Companies
+Common Discovery Challenges for Tech Sales Teams

 Tech companies often run into a specific set of challenges during the discovery phase.
 One of the biggest is the tendency to lead with the product.
 Reps get excited about features and functionality and jump into a demo before they fully understand the customer's context.
 This leads to superficial conversations that fail to uncover the deeper issues at play.
 The customer might see a cool product, but they won't see how it solves their unique problem.